MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-directory-service-initialization-failure.md

 Error code **0xC00002E2** represents **STATUS_DS_INIT_FAILURE**, and error code **0xC00002E1** represents **STATUS_DS_CANT_START**.
 Both errors occur when there's an issue with the directory service.

-As the OS boots up, it is then forced to restart automatically by the Local Security Authentication Server (**LSASS.exe**), which authenticates user logins.
-Authentication can't be performed when the operating system on the VM is a domain controller that doesn't have read/write access to its local Active Directory database.
+As the OS boots up, it's then forced to restart automatically by the Local Security Authentication Server (**LSASS.exe**), which authenticates user logins.
+Authentication can't happen when the operating system on the VM is a domain controller that doesn't have read/write access to its local Active Directory database.
 Because of a lack of access to **Active Directory (AD)**, LSASS.exe can't authenticate, and it's forced to restart the OS.

 This error can be caused by any of the following conditions: